 - The post must be original.
 You will not be permitted to re-publish the post on your site (or on any other site).

-- Your spelling and grammar should be excellent and you should be familiar with how to submit properly formatted posts.
-I’m very picky.
+- Your spelling and grammar should be excellent, and you should be familiar with how to submit properly formatted posts.

 - You will be expected to respond to comments when your post is published.
-This is a big deal for us, so if you’re not into commenting, please don’t submit an application.
+This is a big deal for us, so if you’re submitting an application – we’re expecting that you will also respond to comments.

-- If you have already written a post, you can submit it.
-Please make sure that it adheres to the editorial guidelines below.
+*Please make sure that all your articles adhere to the editorial guidelines below.

-Please adhere to the following editorial guidelines when writing and editing your post:
+Please adhere to the following editorial guidelines when writing and editing your articles:

-- I don’t mind how long (or short) your article is, so long as it is well written, concise and has a clear message.
+- We don’t mind how long (or short) your article is, so long as it is well written, concise and has a clear message.

-- I highly recommend you study and follow the conventions of the Yahoo!
+- We highly recommend you study and follow the conventions of the Yahoo!
 Style Guide.
 It’s awesome.